Environment-assisted quantum transport and mobility edges: INTRODUCTION

-ENAQT may be explained by different mechanisms: initially its origin is understood from the destruction of Anderson localization \cite{anderson1958absence}---which hinders the transport---by dephasing in a disordered system \cite{mohseni2008environment,rebentrost2009environment,rebentrost2009role,plenio2008dephasing,rebentrost2009environment,chin2013role} such as the photosynthetic complex \cite{engel2007evidence,panitchayangkoon2010long,duan2017nature,jang2018delocalized}.
-However, ENAQT persists in ordered systems, where localization does not play role, and in fact it is impossible \textit{only} for transport in an ordered chain \cite{kassal2012environment}.
-Thus it relies on a beneficial competition between coherent and incoherent dynamics which results in higher population entering the sink.
+ENAQT may be explained by different mechanisms: initially its origin is understood from the destruction of Anderson localization \cite{anderson1958absence}---which hinders transport---by dephasing in disordered systems \cite{mohseni2008environment,rebentrost2009environment,rebentrost2009role,plenio2008dephasing,rebentrost2009environment,chin2013role} such as in photosynthetic complexes \cite{lambert2013quantum,rey2013exploiting,ai2013clustered,tao2020coherent,kim2021quantum,ishizaki2009adequacy,ishizaki2009unified,panitchayangkoon2010long,chin2013role,berman2015superradiance,duan2017nature,wang2018efficient,jang2018delocalized,yang2020steady,cao2020quantum,harush2021photosynthetic,higgins2021photosynthesis}, in which the role of quantum effects is currently under debate.
+In this context, ENAQT attempts to elucidate the subject.
+Yet, it persists even in ordered systems, where localization does not play a role, and in fact it is impossible \textit{only} for transport in ordered chains \cite{kassal2012environment}.
+Thus, it relies on beneficial competition between coherent and incoherent dynamics which results in higher population entering the sink.
 In some specific cases, momentum rejuvenation \cite{li2015momentum}, line-broadening \cite{caruso2009highly}, and superradiance \cite{berman2015superradiance} may additionally explain the high efficiency.
 Moreover, exposing the system to a periodic driving may increase the efficiency even further \cite{dwiputra2020driving,dwiputra2019driving}.
 It is only revealed recently that the uniformity of steady state population plays more universal role in ENAQT \cite{zerah2018universal}.
-Consider a chain of qubit sites without static disorder: when the system is coupled only to a source and a sink (no environmental dephasing), be it a particle pulse or a current source, transport is dominated by the unitary dynamics and thus the corresponding wave function spreads out with quantum interference pattern.
-Adding dephasing noise leads to decoherence in site basis, which in turn reduces the fluctuation and thereby uniformize the population.
-This increases the sink particle density and thus amplifying the current.
-In the limit of strong dephasing, transport is suppressed under the quantum Zeno effect \cite{misra1977zeno}.
-For end-to-end transport, the population is already maximally spread; dephasing will only reduce the current unless localized eigenstates exist.
+Dephasing noise leads to decoherence in site basis, which in turn reduces fluctuation and thereby uniformize the population and brings more particle to the sink.
+For end-to-end transport, the population spread is already maximized; dephasing will only reduce the current unless static disorder or localized eigenstate exists.